-Raina Harmon is in her third season as an assistant coach with the University of Iowa women’s basketball team.
+Raina Harmon is in her seventh season as an assistant coach with the University of Iowa women’s basketball team.
 Harmon works primarily with perimeter players.

 THE HARMON FILE

-- The Hawkeyes finished second in the Big Ten with an 14-4 conference mark
+- The Hawkeyes won a share of the Big Ten regular-season title in 2022 with a 14-4 record, finished second in the Big Ten with an 14-4 conference mark in 2019 and third in 2020 with a 14-4 record

-- Guided Kathleen Doyle (2019) to first team All-Big Ten honors.
+- Guided Kathleen Doyle (2019 and 2020) to first team All-Big Ten honors as well as 2020 Big Ten Player of the Year

 AT CENTRAL MICHIGAN